pacificclimate/pycds/docs/project-unit-tests.md

     - [Helper function `add_then_delete_objs`](#helper-function-add_then_delete_objs)
 - [Pytest output formatter](#pytest-output-formatter)

+## Unit test organization

+TODO: Document other types of tests, e.g., alembic tooling and extensions.

+### Unit tests for migrations

+There are two kinds of tests for that arise out of migrations:
+- Migration tests, aka smoke tests, which test the operation of a single migration and whether it modifies the schema (structure) as intended.
+- Behavioural tests, which test the _behaviour_ of a database schema object after migration.
+E.g., test whether a view or materialized view contains the rows expected given a certain database content.

+Migration tests are placed in a per-migration folder, parallelling the arrangement of the migration scripts they test.
+Each folder tests the results of that migration alone.
+The per-migration test folders are in the directory `tests/alembic_migrations/versions`, and are named the same way as the migrations they test.
+The prefix `v_` (for version/revision) is used so that if necessary the directories can be treated as Python modules.

+Behavioural tests are

 ## Continuous Integration testing

 Project unit tests are run automatically in an environment approximating our